 From this information, the researchers identified 87 drugs that resembled the global phosphorylation profiles of the virus.

-Taken together, the connection made between protein phosphorylation and infection by SARS-CoV-2 provided a new insight into potential therapies, all of which are readily available for immediate use, which could have therapeutic effects on infected patients.
+Taken together, the connection made between protein phosphorylation and infection by SARS-CoV-2 provided a new insight into potential therapies.

 - Ardito, F., Giuliani, M., Perone, D., Trojans, G., & Muzio, L. L. (2017).
 The crucial role of protein phosphorylation in cell signaling and its use as targeted therapy.
 International Journal of Molecular Medicine 40(2); 271-280. doi:10.3892/ijmm.2017.3036.